croueAlec/penelope/README.md

 void	p_print_trace(char const *format, ...); // Will always print as TRACE
 ```

+### LOG_USR_OUTPUT

 There are also two more log levels that are independent from the log_level system above :
 1. **P_LOG_USR_OUTPUT1** < Prints on **STDOUT by default**
 2. **P_LOG_USR_OUTPUT2** < Prints on **STDERR by default**

 These two log_levels don't have a specific use.
 By default, they will print but you can disable them using their respective defines.\
-Just like with the default log_level system, you can change the output of each of these logs independently in the `penelope.h` header file :
+Just like with the default log_level system, you can change the output of each of these logs independently in the [penelope.h](./penelope.h) header file :

 ```c
 #ifndef PENELOPE_LOG_USR_OUTPUT1